awsdocs/amazon-athena-user-guide/doc_source/compression-formats.md

 # Athena Compression Support<a name="compression-formats"></a>

 Athena supports a variety of compression formats for reading and writing data, including reading from a table that uses multiple compression formats\.
 For example, Athena can successfully read the data in a table that uses Parquet file format when some Parquet files are compressed with Snappy and other Parquet files are compressed with GZIP\.
-The same principle applies for ORC, Textfile, and JSON storage formats\.
+The same principle applies for ORC, text file, and JSON storage formats\.

 Athena supports the following compression formats:
 + **BZIP2** – Format that uses the Burrows\-Wheeler algorithm\.
 **Note**
 In rare cases, a known issue in Athena engine version 1 can cause records to be silently dropped when the BZIP2 format is used\.
 For this reason, use of the BZIP2 format in Athena engine version 1 is not recommended\.
 + **DEFLATE** – Compression algorithm based on [LZSS](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski) and [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding)\.
 [Deflate](https://en.wikipedia.org/wiki/Deflate) is relevant only for the Avro file format\.
 + **GZIP** – Compression algorithm based on Deflate\.
-GZIP is the default write compression format for files in the Parquet and Textfile storage formats\.
+GZIP is the default write compression format for files in the Parquet and text file storage formats\.
 Files in the `tar.gz` format are not supported\.
 + **LZ4** – This member of the Lempel\-Ziv 77 \(LZ7\) family also focuses on compression and decompression speed rather than maximum compression of data\.
 LZ4 has the following framing formats:
   + **LZ4 Raw/Unframed** – An unframed, standard implementation of the LZ4 block compression format\.
 For more information, see the [LZ4 Block Format Description](https://github.com/lz4/lz4/blob/dev/doc/lz4_Block_format.md) on GitHub\.
   + **LZ4 Framed** – The usual framing implementation of LZ4\.
 For more information, see the [LZ4 Frame Format Description](https://github.com/lz4/lz4/blob/dev/doc/lz4_Frame_format.md) on GitHub\.